Bungalow Homes: The History of Bungalows & Where to Find Them

 There are bungalow associations and preservation groups that look to maintain these historic homes as well as groups that host annual bungalow walking tours.
-While bungalows can be found throughout the country, an interested buyer is most likely to find them in enclaves and neighborhoods that date back to the early 20th century.
+While any given bungalow style house can still be found throughout the country, an interested buyer is most likely to find them in enclaves and neighborhoods that date back to the early 20th century.

-You can also find bungalows throughout the world, although the definitions of what qualifies as a bungalow are slightly different.
-In India, for example, a bungalow is now any single-family dwelling regardless of stories.
+You can truly find a bungalow house throughout the world, although the definitions of what qualifies as a bungalow are slightly different.
+In India, for example, a bungalow is often regarded as any single-family dwelling regardless of stories.

 These homes also take up more space on their land as the living space is mainly on one floor.
 (Multi-story homes incorporate more home space on a smaller area of land.)
 This can also mean a higher cost per square foot.
 But in many cases, a bungalow owner with a smaller plot of land will have less outdoor upkeep because of it.

 Bedrooms can be small by today's standards, and if they're on the half-story above the main living space, they'll often have dormer windows or slanted ceilings.
 Taller people or those who enjoy tall furniture (like bunk beds and tall bookcases) may find this style limiting.